LEGO-SLAM: Language-Embedded Gaussian Optimization SLAM: Abstract

 \section{Abstract}

 Recent advances in 3D Gaussian Splatting (3DGS) have enabled Simultaneous Localization and Mapping (SLAM) systems to build photorealistic maps.
-However, these maps lack the open-vocabulary semantic understanding required for advanced robotic interaction.
-Integrating language features into SLAM remains a significant challenge, as storing high-dimensional features demands excessive memory and rendering overhead, while existing methods with static models lack adaptability for novel environments.
-To address these limitations, we propose LEGO-SLAM (Language-Embedded Gaussian Optimization SLAM), the first framework to achieve real-time, open-vocabulary mapping within a 3DGS-based SLAM system.
-At the core of our method is a scene-adaptive encoder-decoder that distills high-dimensional language embeddings into a compact 16-dimensional feature space.
-This design reduces the memory per Gaussian and accelerates rendering, enabling real-time performance.
+However, these maps lack the open-vocabulary semantic understanding required for robotic interaction.
+Integrating language features into SLAM remains a significant challenge, as storing high-dimensional features incurs excessive memory and rendering overhead, while existing methods with static models lack adaptability for novel environments.
+We propose LEGO-SLAM (Language-Embedded Gaussian Optimization SLAM), a framework that achieves real-time, open-vocabulary mapping within a 3DGS-based SLAM system.
+At the core of our method is a scene-adaptive autoencoder that distills high-dimensional language embeddings into a compact 16-dimensional feature space, reducing the memory per Gaussian and accelerating rendering.
 Unlike static approaches, our encoder adapts online to unseen scenes.
-These compact features also enable a language-guided pruning strategy that identifies semantic redundancy, reducing the map's Gaussian count by over 60\% while maintaining rendering quality.
-Furthermore, we introduce a language-based loop detection approach that reuses these mapping features, eliminating the need for a separate detection model.
-Extensive experiments demonstrate that LEGO-SLAM achieves competitive mapping quality and tracking accuracy, all while providing open-vocabulary capabilities at 15 FPS.
-Our project page is at: \href{https://lab-of-ai-and-robotics.github.io/LEGO-SLAM/}{https://lab-of-ai-and-robotics.github.io/LEGO-SLAM/} \keywords{Open-Vocabulary SLAM \and 3D Gaussian Splatting}
+These compact features also enable a language-guided pruning strategy that identifies semantic redundancy, reducing the map's Gaussian count by up to 58\% while maintaining rendering quality.
+Furthermore, we introduce a language-based loop detection approach that reuses the language features already extracted for mapping, eliminating the need for a separate detection model.
+Experiments demonstrate that LEGO-SLAM achieves competitive mapping quality and tracking accuracy, all while providing open-vocabulary capabilities at 15 FPS.
+Our project page is available at \url{https://lab-of-ai-and-robotics.github.io/LEGO-SLAM/}.